shoaib1522/UNIX-Shell-Creation/README.md

 - **Version 04** is implemented with basic command history and execution of past commands.
 - **Version 05** is implemented with built-in commands for `cd`, `exit`, `jobs`, `kill`, and `help`.

-## Known Bugs
-- Argument parsing is limited and does not handle complex commands with pipes yet.
-- Error handling for some edge cases in redirection is minimal.
-- Background job control for detailed job status is planned but not yet implemented.

-## Acknowledgments
-- Based on the Operating Systems Lab requirements from PUCIT.
-- Thanks to online UNIX programming resources for `fork()`, `execvp()`, `dup2()`, and signal handling with `waitpid()`.

-## License
-This project is licensed under the MIT License.

 ### Total Versions for the Assignment: